GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Damage.rst

 Damage Models
 ############################################

-The damage models are in active development, and documentation will be added when they are ready for production release!
+The damage models are in active development, and documentation will be added when they are ready for production release.

+testing